PVER-Programz/Subhecktor/README.md

 # Subhecktor

+Download and open `open.bat` to run the App

 Commands:
 use `ava <image url here>` command for changing avatar, use `usr <username here>` command for changing username,